Parents: Academic help

 2205 Dutton Hall

-These four centers are an academic resource for students living in residence halls.
+These three centers are an academic resource for students living in residence halls.
 They provide residents with complimentary access to computers, printers, scanners and the Internet; and space for studying and holding review sessions.
 Student staff are available to provide computer-related help and tutoring, and to help residents set up their personal computers for ResNet access.

 Student Disability Center